Durgesh-byte/GTA-Editor-New/README.md

 	![imgSettings](/doc/readme_file/Settings.png)

  * Rebuild Database:
-    That is the first thing to do in order to use GTA efficiently
+    That is the first thing to do in order to use GTA efficiently yes

 ### Executing program